openharmony/docs/en/application-dev/reference/apis/js-apis-bluetoothManager.md

 getRssiValue(): Promise&lt;number&gt;

 Obtains the RSSI of the remote BLE device.
 This API uses a promise to return the result.
-It can be used only after a connection is set up by calling [connect](#connect).
+It can be used only after a connection is set up by [connect()](#connect).

 **Required permissions**: ohos.permission.USE_BLUETOOTH